mpatacchiola/blog/_posts/2016-12-5-dissecting-reinforcement-learning.markdown

 ```

 That's great, we obtained exactly the same value!
 Until now **we supposed that the utility values appeared magically**.
 Instead of using a magician we want to **find an algorithm to obtain these values**.
 There is a problem.
-For $$ n $$ possible states there are $$ n $$ Bellman equations, and each equation contains $$ n $$ unknown.
+For $$ n $$ possible states there are $$ n $$ Bellman equations, and each equation contains $$ n $$ unknowns.
 Using any linear algebra package would be possible to solve these equations, the problem is that they are not linear because of the $$ \text{max} $$ operator.
 What to do?
 We can use the value iteration algorithm...

 The value iteration algorithm
 ---------------------------------------

-The Bellman equation is the basis of the value iteration algorithm for solving a MDP. **Our objective is to find the utility (also called value) for each state**.
+The Bellman equation is the core of the value iteration algorithm for solving a MDP. **Our objective is to find the utility (also called value) for each state**.
 As we said we cannot use a linear algebra library, we need an iterative approach.
 We start with arbitrary initial utility values (usually zeros).
 Then we calculate the utility of a state using the Bellman equation and we assign it to the state.
 This iteration is called **Bellman update**.
 Applying the Bellman update infinitely often we are **guaranteed to reach an equilibrium**.
 Once we reached the equilibrium we have the utility values we were looking for and we can use them to estimate which is the best move for each state.
 How do we understand when the algorithm reaches the equilibrium?
 We need a **stopping criteria**.
 Taking into account the utilities between two consecutive iterations we can stop the algorithm when no state's utility changes by much.

 $$ || U_{k+1} - U_{k} || < \epsilon \frac{1-\gamma}{\gamma} $$